JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.pdf.md

 #### Branching

-A branching structure (Figure \@ref(fig:branch-proj)) captures trajectories that diverge or bifurcate from a common origin, similar to processes such as cell differentiation in biology [@trapnell2014].
+A branching structure (@fig-branch-proj) captures trajectories that diverge or bifurcate from a common origin, similar to processes such as cell differentiation in biology [@trapnell2014].
 We introduce a set of data generation functions specifically designed to simulate high-dimensional branching structures with various geometries, total number of points (`n`) generated across all branches, with points allocated approximately evenly among branches, and number of branches (`k`).
 Although these functions can generate multiple branches, they do not produce a formal *multicluster* dataset: the branches form a single connected structure, with multiple visually distinct arms rather than independent clusters.

 The simplest structures are approximately linear branches in $2\text{-}D$, generated by the `gen_linearbranches(n, k)` function.
 These consist of $k$ short line segments in the first two dimensions, with added jitter to simulate variability.
 Mathematically, each branch $i$ is defined as